 Before kid(s), going away for a weekend was easy.
 You threw your Kindle and a pair of yoga pants in a tote bag and (hopefully) remembered to water the plants.
 But when you’re breastfeeding, getting away—even for a few days—is more complicated.
 Don’t worry.
-Do use this handy guide to get you out the door and onto your adventure.
+Use this handy guide to get you out the door and onto your adventure.

 Our Mamava mama is Bree LeMay, a full-time single mother of two children.
 She's also a hair stylist who's getting ready to go back to work behind the chair part-time and plans to pump in between clients.
 As a staunch believer in a mama's right to breastfeed wherever and whenever the need arises, Bree's gotten her fair share of unhelpful comments and sideways looks.
 She doesn't let it faze her, just continues on confidently: "I openly nurse in public because I feel absolutely zero shame for nurturing my children."
 Bree offers these insights to other breastfeeding mamas.